The Ikettes: 1969–1976

-There were a few lineup changes in 1973 with the absence of Esther Jones and Enda Richardson.
+There were a few lineup changes in 1973 with the absence of Ester Jones and Enda Richardson.
 Jones temporarily left after she was fined for being late onstage.
 The Ikettes weren't paid much and were often fined by the Turners for "inexcusables" such as tardiness, no-shows at rehearsals, miscues onstage, sloppy appearance, and disruptive behavior.
 Jones was the "longest-lasting Ikette" and was referred to as "Motha" Ikette.
 She was the group's trainer and came up with most of the choreography.
 In February 1973, the Ikettes, consisting of Linda Sims, Linda-Shuford Williams and Alesia Butler, performed on The Midnight Special.
 The Ikettes performed on The Midnight Special again in November 1973; Linda Sims was joined by Edna Richardson and Charlotte Lewis.
 The next month Linda Sims, Charlotte Lewis and Debbie Wilson performed on the music program Hits à Gogo in Switzerland.
 Sims and Wilson along with Tina Turner provided backing vocals on Frank Zappa's albums Over-Nite Sensation (1973) and Apostrophe (') (1974), recorded at the Turners' Bolic Sound studio.

 The last album by the Ikettes, (G)Old & New, was released on United Artists in January 1974.
 In March, Edna Richardson, Stonye Figueroa and Linda Sims appeared on Don Krishner's Rock Concert.
-Esther Jones, Yolanda Goodwin and Marcy Thomas soon replaced them for most of 1974.
+Ester Jones, Yolanda Goodwin and Marcy Thomas soon replaced them for most of 1974.
 Richardson, Goodwin and Jones became the final lineup for the Ike & Tina Turner Revue by late 1975.
 They performed on Don Krishner's Rock Concert in March 1976, before the Ike & Tina Turner Revue disbanded later that year.

 1988–2000s

 In 1988, Ike Turner attempted an ill-fated return to the stage with Marcy Thomas, Bonnie Johnson, and Jeanette Bazzell as his Ikettes.
 He was arrested on drug charges the following year.
 After serving 18-months in prison he managed to rehabilitate his cocaine addiction and he revived his career in the 1990s.
-Turner formed new sets of Ikettes, which included Jeanette Bazzell, Randi Love, a.k.a.
+Turner formed new sets of Ikettes, which included Jeanette Bazzell, Nina Hill, Randi Love, a.k.a.
 Michelle Love, Stonye Figueroa, Vera Hamilton and Audrey Madison.